Hurricane Melissa: Jamaica

-Cuba

-President Miguel Díaz-Canel reported that 735,000 people were evacuated in the country's eastern regions.
-Additionally, the United States Navy began evacuating several hundred people, including all non-mission-essential U.S. citizens, from Guantanamo Bay Naval Base to Florida.

 Elsewhere

 On October 17, a yellow adverse weather alert was issued for Trinidad and Tobago as the precursor of Melissa approached.
 On October 18, a yellow alert was also issued in Martinique.
 That same day, a flash flood warning was issued in Barbados.
 In Curaçao, Prime Minister Gilmar Pisas closed schools on the island to allow for greater flexibility in the operation of emergency services.
 Colombia issued yellow alerts along its Atlantic coast for rough seas.

 Hurricane warnings were made for the central and southwest Bahamas while a tropical storm warning was made for the Turks and Caicos Islands.
 Evacuation orders were made for Acklins, Crooked Island, Inagua, Long Cay, Mayaguana, and Ragged Island.
+Almost 1,500 residents evacuated prior to Melissa.
+Residents on the southern portion of Long Island were bussed to a community center.
 The British Ministry of Defence deployed eight people and the HMS Trent to the Turks and Caicos Islands to aid with preparations and relief.
 Several members of the Parliament of the Turks and Caicos Islands and the Governor of the Turks and Caicos Islands distributed food and sandbags to their constituents.
 Generators were filled and tested prior to the storm and two pump stations were activated.
 Carnival Celebration, Carnival Sunrise, and Freedom of the Seas scrapped stops to the Turks and Caicos Islands.

 A hurricane warning was issued for Bermuda.
 The Causeway, buses, and L.F.
 Wade International Airport were closed on the evening of October 30 and reopened October 31.
-Several ferry routes were closed on October 30 and all were closed on October 31.
-Cedarbridge Academy opened as a shelter on October 30.
-Government offices closed on October 30.
+Several ferry routes were closed on October 30 and all were closed the next day.
+Cedarbridge Academy opened as a shelter on October 30 and government offices were closed on the same day.